 - Served on the board for the National Association of Academic Athletic Advisors.

-- Serves as the Director of the Baylor Leadership Academy after attending the NCAA Leadership Institute in 2011.
+- Served as the Director of the Baylor Leadership Academy.

-- Facilitator of the NCAA Career in Sports Forum and Leadership Forum, and with NFL Prep 100.
+- Facilitated the NCAA Career in Sports Forum, Leadership Forum, and NFL Prep 100.

 Dr. Sandra Miles